 Day 11 — Gobi Desert/Ulaanbaatar

 Fly to Ulaanbaatar this morning, arriving in time for lunch at a local restaurant.
 Venture into the Winter Palace of the Bogd Khan, home of Mongolia's last theocrat and eighth Living Buddha.
 Focus on the architectural details of this ornate monument that somehow escaped destruction during the reign of Stalin.
-In the evening, enjoy a unique art form during a performance of traditional Mongolian dance and khoomi, or throat singing, and celebrate your Mongolian photo journey at a farewell dinner.
+In the evening, enjoy a unique art form during a performance of traditional Mongolian dance and khoomi, or throat singing, and celebrate your Mongolian photo expedition at a farewell dinner.
 Tuushin Hotel (B,L,D)

 Day 12 — Ulaanbaatar

-After breakfast, transfer to the airport for your return flight, or continue on the extension.
+After breakfast, transfer to the airport for your return flight home.
 (B)

 Price is per person, double occupancy.
 For a single room, add $1,500 in 2017 and $1,995 in 2018.

 International airfare to/from Ulaanbaatar and airfare within Mongolia are not included in the expedition cost.
-The group flight between Ulaanbaatar Dalanzadgad is $300 (subject to change).
+The group flight between Ulaanbaatar Dalanzadgad is $300 in 2017 and $350 in 2018 (subject to change).

 In order to optimize photographic opportunities and allow for better access to our National Geographic photographer, this trip is limited to 16 travelers.